-By default, Keenetic routers do not allow incoming connections from the Internet to computers or network devices on your home network.
-Suppose you have a webcam running at home and connected to the Internet via Keenetic.
+By default, Keenetic routers do not allow incoming connections from the Internet to computers and other network devices on your home network.
+Imagine that you have a webcam working at your home and connected to the Internet through a Keenetic router.
 Computers on your home network will be able to connect to it, but you won't be able to connect to your webcam from the Internet without port forwarding.
-In this case, sometimes it is said 'you need to open the port on the router'.
-The term 'port forwarding' is sometimes replaced by the same term 'port mapping'.
+In this case, sometimes it is said that 'you need to open the port on the router'.
+The term 'port forwarding' can sometimes be replaced by the same term 'port mapping'.

 Port forwarding is a part of the NAT (Network Address Translation) mechanism.
-The goal of port forwarding is to provide access from the Internet to your network services using an open port.
+Port forwarding aims to provide access from the Internet to your network services using an open port.

-Using the UPnP service, home network devices can allow their own connections.
-UPnP allows you to forward ports programmatically.
-Now torrent clients, messengers, game consoles, media servers and others use UPnP.
+With the UPnP service, home network devices can allow their own connections.
+UPnP allows you to forward ports automatically.
+Nowadays, torrent clients, messengers, game consoles, media servers and others use UPnP.
 Enable the UPnP service on your home network device or application.
-In order for Keenetic to accept UPnP settings, all you need to do is make sure that the UPnP service component is installed, which will allow you to automatically configure the necessary NAT and firewall rules.
+For a Keenetic router to accept UPnP settings, all you need to do is make sure that the UPnP service component is installed, allowing you to configure the necessary NAT and firewall rules automatically.
 You can do this on the General system settings page in the 'Updates and components options' section by clicking on 'Component options'.

 In some cases, you may need to open certain ports manually.
-For example, to provide access from the Internet to a network storage (NAS) or a server (WWW, FTP, etc.) on a local network; to provide remote access from the Internet to a computer on a home network using special services for remote connection of desktops (Remote Desktop from Windows, or via Radmin, VNC, etc.); to perform a port mapping to another port.
+For example, to provide access from the Internet to a network storage (NAS) or server (WWW, FTP, etc.) on a local network; to provide remote access from the Internet to a computer on a home network using special services for remote connection of desktops (Remote Desktop from Windows, or via Radmin, VNC, etc.); to perform a port mapping from one port to another.

 Below is an example of port forwarding configuration in the Keenetic router.